 Every successful weight loss program offers opportunities to enjoy some of your favorite foods.
 After all, a healthful eating plan should be for life, not something you go "on" or "off."

 But if you splurge on special treats every day, you can sabotage your best intentions for weight loss.
 Lisa Merrill, RD, CDE, suggests creating a "bank" of extra calories to make room for something you really crave -- whether it's a small slice of birthday cake or a glass of wine at dinner.

 By cutting back on calories earlier in the day and making sure to squeeze in exercise, you can usually fit in a special treat of 100-200 calories.
 This is where individually portioned servings of cookies, chocolate, ice cream bars, and chips can come in handy so you don't overdo it.

 Portion control is a powerful tool for losing weight and keeping it off.
 If you're doubling up on portions, you're doubling up on calories.

 America's portion sizes have grown over the years.
-In fact, researchers have identified that the increase in portion sizes for some of our favorite foods, such as salty snacks, french fries, burgers, soft drinks, and Mexican dishes, is directly responsible for an increase in calories consumed and weight gain.
+In fact, researchers have identified that the increase in portion sizes for some of our favorite foods, such as salty snacks, fries, burgers, soft drinks, and Mexican dishes, is directly responsible for an increase in calories consumed and weight gain.

 Merrill suggests keeping an eye on how much you're dishing up at mealtime.
 Here's a simple rule of thumb: Fill half of your plate with fruits and nonstarchy vegetables, one-fourth of your plate with whole grains, and one-fourth of your plate with lean meat or other protein.